ocaml/ocaml-ci-scripts/README.md

 2. Copy `.travis.yml` and `.travis-ci.sh` at the root of your project.

+3. (optional) If needed, update `.travis-ci.sh` to tweaks the commands to run to test your project.

-3. Enable Travis runs on `https://travis-ci.org/profile/<YOURGITHUBID>`
+4. Enable Travis runs on `https://travis-ci.org/profile/<YOURGITHUBID>`